Rudolf Maister: Early career and fight for Styria

 Maister was born in the Upper Carniolan commercial town of Kamnik, then part of Austria-Hungary.
+He came from a German-speaking family.
+Letters from his youth have been preserved in which he expressed his rejection of Slavs and Jews, but eventually he turned to the Slovene national cause.
 A career soldier, during World War I, he served in the Austro-Hungarian Army.
 In 1917, he was sent to Graz promoted to the rank of a major.
-In 1918, near the end of the war when it was obvious that Austria-Hungary was losing, the city council of Maribor proclaimed the annexation of Maribor to Austria.
+In 1918, near the end of the war when it was obvious that Austria-Hungary was losing, the city council of Marburg, then German-speaking by large majority, proclaimed the town part of German-Austria.
 Maister organized Slovene volunteer forces of 4000 soldiers and 200 officers and in the night of 23 November 1918 seized control of the city of Maribor and the surrounding region of Lower Styria.
 This date has been recognized as a state holiday in Slovenia since 2005.
 The Slovene National Council for Lower Styria awarded him the rank of general on November 1.
 The German-speaking city was thus secured for the newly formed State of Slovenes, Croats and Serbs, which united with the Kingdom of Serbia into the Kingdom of Serbs, Croats and Slovenes on December 1.
 Maister's rank as a general was confirmed by the National Government of the Slovene part of the Kingdom as a "lieutenant with the title and character of a general" on 11 December 1918, which was later also confirmed by the Belgrade Government.
+On 14 January he commanded Slovenian forces in the Battle of Lučane.